hindu-comm/weblogs/manasataramgini/2014/02/2014-02-04_some-notes-on-the-extra-military-aspects-of-the-islamo-hindu-confrontation.md

-few premises and prefatory remarks: 1) We have previously discussed with historical examples how Abrahamisms have had an extremely [destructive effect on heathens](https://manasataramgini.wordpress.com/2013/02/10/the-end-of-the-heathens/ "The end of the heathens") and developed a [theoretical framework](https://manasataramgini.wordpress.com/2013/07/20/khilonmada-charcha/ "khilonmAda-charchA") to describe the same.
+few premises and prefatory remarks: 1) We have previously discussed with historical examples how Abrahamisms have had an extremely [destructive effect on heathens](https://manasataramgini.wordpress.com/2013/02/10/the-end-of-the-heathens/ "The end of theheathens") and developed a [theoretical framework](https://manasataramgini.wordpress.com/2013/07/20/khilonmada-charcha/ "khilonmAda-charchA") to describe the same.
 Here, we shall assume that framework and not